bwasd/blog/content/telepathy.md

 personal that the prisoner would not want to divulge.

 **Update**
-: my friend, Jordan Kadish, adds: Leading questions might affect the prisoner's thoughts so a persuasive interrogator (assuming bad intent) will more often than not get what they want out of the prisoner.
+: My friend, Jordan Kadish, adds: Leading questions might affect the prisoner's thoughts so a persuasive interrogator (assuming bad intent) will more often than not get what they want out of the prisoner.
 Also people, people can think of things that they didn't do.
 For example, I could imagine myself killing victim x